Ex Battalion: 2012-2016: Formation, early releases and rise to prominence

-2017–2019: Peak popularity
+2017–2019: Sub-unit and peak popularity

 In January 2017, the collective scored their first Billboard Philippine Top 20 hit as "No Games" entered the local chart and peaked at number 10 after several weeks.

 However, on 7 November 2017, JRoa announced his intent to leave the group to focus on his solo musical career after releasing just one album in the label and appearing in several songs with the collective.
 Roa said that the group will still be the same "with or without him".
 Other members like Flow G and Bosx1ne accepted Roa's decision and pledged to support him on his future plans.
 Roa (which renamed and reverted as John Roa), joined Viva Records as a solo artist.
 On the same day, the group also released "Hayaan Mo Sila", inspired by DJ Khaled's "I'm the One".

 On 3 January 2018, the official music video of "Hayaan Mo Sila" was taken down by YouTube after hitting almost twenty million views due to a copyright claim by the producer of the beat, Diamond Style, who claims that Ex Battalion only purchased a $25 lease which covers up to 2,000 streams and up to 250,000 views only.
 After the event, speculations swirled online regarding the alleged use of the beat without permission; Ex Battalion explained and admitted that they have not purchased the exclusive rights of the beat by which they only got from the producer's YouTube channel.
 After a few days, it was also removed from streaming services and digital stores.
 It was eventually restored in the stores including the music video on YouTube, after the issue was resolved two weeks later.
 Due to the massive attention, the track also rose up the charts, peaking at #2 on the Philippine Top 20.
 "Hayaan Mo Sila" was poised to be number one the following week after hitting #2.
 However, Billboard Philippines then ceased from publishing weekly charts.